How to Enable Box Sizing in Internet Explorer for Better Compatibility

 A few things to note when applying this trick:

-The url path of boxsizing.htc must be relative to the HTML files location, otherwise it will fail to work.
+The URL path of boxsizing.htc must be relative to the HTML file’s location; otherwise, it will not work.

-Paul Irish also has a tip to apply box-sizing in pseudo-element with *:before, *:after.
-But, since IE7 as well as IE6 does not support pseudo-element, there is no reason to use pseudo-element selectors in this case.
-And as you can see above, we don’t include them in the code as well.
+Paul Irish also has a tip to apply box-sizing in pseudo-elements with *:before, *:after.
+But, since IE7 and IE6 do not support pseudo-elements, there is no reason to use pseudo-element selectors in this case.
+As you can see above, we don’t include them in the code either.

 The Result

 Here, we have two columns with the parent container’s width set to 500px.
-The column width are set to 50%, so each column should have 250px width, even though we also set padding for it.
-Let’s open Internet Explorer 7, and launch the Developer Tool (F12).
+The column widths are set to 50%, so each column should have a width of 250px, even though we also set padding for it.
+Let’s open Internet Explorer 7 and launch the Developer Tool (F12).

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail